zuozhenggh/learning-library/data-management-library/autonomous-database/autonomous-data-warehouse/LabGuide1.md

 <!-- August 26, 2019 -->

-# Getting Started with Autonomous Data Warehouse (ADW)
+# Getting Started with Autonomous Database (ADW and ATP)

 ## Introduction

-This lab walks you through the steps to get started using the Oracle Autonomous Data Warehouse (ADW) on Oracle Infrastructure Cloud (OCI).
+This lab walks you through the steps to get started using the Oracle Autonomous Database (Autonomous Data Warehouse [ADW] and Autonomous Transaction Processing [ATP]) on Oracle Infrastructure Cloud (OCI).
 You will provision a new ADW instance and connect to the database using Oracle SQL Developer Web.

+**Note:** While this lab uses ADW, the steps are identical for creating and connecting to an ATP database.

 <!--
 <a href="https://www.youtube.com/watch?v=Q6hxMaAPghI&autoplay=0&html5=1" target="_blank">-->Watch a video demonstration of provisioning a new autonomous data warehouse: